pulsar-xliu/Field_MSP_sample/README.md

 # Field_MSP_sample
-List of field MSPs (P<20ms) and associated parameters and survey information used in Liu et al (2023).
+List of field MSPs (P<20ms) and associated parameters and survey information used in Liu et al (2023, Figure 1).